 1.2.2 RSSAC Chair

-The RSSAC Chair is a volunteer position elected by the RSSAC from the primary and alternate representatives and confirmed by the ICANN Board of Directors.
-The RSSAC shall recommend the confirmation of RSSAC Chair to the ICANN Board of Directors following the RSSAC Chair election procedure described below.
+The RSSAC Chair is a volunteer position elected by the RSSAC from the primary and alternate representatives.

 The RSSAC Chair will provide oversight for all RSSAC activities.
 The RSSAC Chair is responsible for working with the RSSAC to suggest priorities, managing the general administration and budget of the RSSAC, and conducting all meetings of the RSSAC.
 The RSSAC Chair also neutrally represents RSSAC views to the public.
 The RSSAC Chair cannot simultaneously serve as the RSSAC Vice Chair or as the RSSAC Liaison to the ICANN Board of Directors.
 The RSSAC Chair cannot represent the same root server operator as the RSSAC Vice Chair.